 If you don’t think you engage in any forms of violence, consider if you’ve ever done anything with an edge, some oneupmanship.
 Playful rivalry is one thing but how often have you dismissed someone by talking over them or attacking them personally.
 Or sharing jokes at the expense of others.
-Or nasty stories.
+Or unpleasant stories.
 Or spending time in a conversation thinking about what you will say next rather than listening.

 All of this dismissal of others is a subtle form of violence that communicates they have no value.
 Shame and fear of shame are potent forms that were reinforced with violence in many a childhood.
 Even without physical violence, their shadow dwells over many.
 Do we use that to our advantage?

 Nowadays, our heros are people playing roles we admire.
 They’re not real people and they often behave badly.
 When we see others by their roles, they become just another idea in our head.
 Then they’re easy to dismiss.
 If we see a real person that’s not so easy.